Like planning a holiday, preparing for a volunteer experience abroad requires some thinking on how to be financially sustainable during your stay.

 5) Find ways to reduce travel expenses

 Don’t travel during tourist season, stay at hostels or shared rooms.
 Organize your volunteer trip yourself, skipping the cost of third parties providers, such as travel agencies or volunteer organizations.

 You could use crowdfunding tools or ask your friends and family to contribute to your dream volunteer project prior to your departure.
 Global giving.org provides useful tips on useful crowdfunding tools and strategies.
 Or, kick off your campaign straight away with the Find and Seek website.

-If you have some specific expertise or skills and you do not mind working extra hours, you could allocate time for some paid consultancy/teaching/tutoring work while you’re overseas.
+If you have some specific expertise or skills and you do not mind working extra hours, you could allocate time for some paid freelancing or teaching work online before or while you’re overseas.

 Let your motivation find the way